nlitsme/mpmp19_solver/README.md

     sum(p[i]^(18*k+2), i=1..19) is divisible by 19 for all k >= 0

 Using some python code to investigate this pattern, I found the following:
-You may notice that the values before `k` are the euler totient function values.

 |   n | power    |